one-among-us/data/people/xuewulihuameng/page.en.md

 However, that same night, she revealed her gender identity to her parents.
 Her parents reacted horribly.
-Then, after browsing numerous negative messages on the internet, she started to consider committing suicide.
+Then, after browsing numerous negative messages on the internet, she started to consider taking her own life.

 On that quiet night, without letting anyone know, she went to the Huanghuayuan Jialingjiang Bridge...